grodansparadis/vscp-doc-spec/class2.level1.information1.md

 ----

 ## Type=5 (0x05) - Alive
-    VSCP_TYPE_INFORMATION_ALIVE
-A node tells the world that it is alive.
+    VSCP_TYPE_INFORMATION_ALIVEA node tells the world that it is alive.

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |